contacttimowolf-netizen/innovation-intelligence-suite/06_doc/user_queries.md

 1. “Which startups work on AI for automotive?”
 (Descriptive / Contextual)

-2. "Summarize the latest research on conversational AI and autonomous driving."
+2. "Summarize the latest research on AI and autonomous driving."
 (Explanatory)

-3. "Summarize latest tech trends and especially the development on AI agents" (-- connected to project case study)
+3. "Summarize latest tech trends in development of AI agents" (-- connected to project case study)

 4. "Summarize the key pain points/use cases mentioned in these sources about [topic]."
 (Explanatory)